STUDENT OUTCOMES FOCUSED GOVERNANCE · GUARDRAIL 2

 0.7K

 IMPACTER's NLP pipeline identified 14 distinct cognitive features across SDUSD student voice — from goal framing and adversity narratives to theory-of-mind and social modeling.
-Each feature maps to a specific human skill.
-This is the resolution that separates voice intelligence from survey data.
+Each feature maps to a specific skill.

 CHART 11 · THE INVISIBLE INSIGHTS